Satpura Tiger Reserve: Climate

+Satpura National Park experiences summer season from March to June and during this time temperature reaches 30 °C in morning hours and 40 °C in day-time.
+May and June months are of peak summer time with heat waves but in higher regions the temperature remains low.
+Monsoon arrives in July month and lasts till September or October months.
+The average rainfall in the region is about 1300–1700 mm.
+Winter season can be experienced from November to February during which temperature dips to 4 °C in morning hours around Pachmarhi Plateau and 15 °C in daytime.
+The lowest temperature is recorded as low as 1 degree in Pachmarhi.
+The winters are generally bright and cloudless with light showers in early November.

 Flora

-Satpura Tiger Reserve is a part of a rich Central Indian forest ecosystem thus it is quite rich in biodiversity.
-Satpura Tiger Reserve has over 1300 species of plants which are teak, Sal, tendu, mahua (Indian butter-tree), bel (stone-apple), bamboos, and grasses.
+Satpura Tiger Reserve is a part of a Central Indian forest ecosystem and rich in biodiversity.
+Satpura Tiger Reserve has over 1300 species of plants including sal, teak, tendu, Phyllanthus emblica, mahua, bel, bamboo and medicinal plants.
 Satpura Tiger Reserve has more than 62 trees species, 30 small tree species, 58 shrubs species, 32 climber species and almost 64 grass species.
 It also has important medicinal plants and rare endemic plants from the genus Psilotum, Cyathea, Osmunda, Lycopodium, and Lygodium.
 Saal is the most prominent flora of the National Park which is mainly found in the Pachmarhi plateau.
 The lower plains on the northern side of the park mainly consist of teak forest on basaltic traps.
 Many species like Melastoma malabathricum, Murraya paniculata, Holmskioldia senguinea, Blumea lanceolaria, and Sophora interrupta are found only in Satpura Tiger Reserve in Madhya Pradesh.

-Grassland

 Satpura Tiger Reserve has about 10% of the area which is classified as grasslands including natural blanks on Pachmarhi plateau, anthropogenic grassland due to relocation of villages and draw down areas of Tawa reservoir.
 These grasslands are named Neemghan, Madai, Keria, Dhain, and Geetkheda.
 In addition to these, some of the new grasslands have been created by relocation of 23 villages from the core area of the reserve.
 Mostly all the available grasslands are of anthropogenic origin and are subjected to agriculture and grazing.
 If these grasslands are not manipulated, they will be invaded by woody plants and eventually disappear.
-High degree of protection and maintenance is done for these grasslands to support a size-able population of herbivores which are dependent on them by the Satpura Tiger Reserve administration.
+Protection and maintenance is done for these grasslands to support a size-able population of herbivores by the Satpura Tiger Reserve administration.